 There are many ways to buy Bitcoins, a situation complicated by the fact that these vary depending on which country you are in, so it is probably best to search online for options available in your area.
 Check out How to Buy Bitcoins for an excellent list of resources for almost every country.

 We decided on LocalBitcoins.com, which is an international (which suits our purposes for this guide) online marketplace for in-person Bitcoin trading.
-For maximum anonymity you can search for someone who lives nearby and arrange a face-to-face meeting with them to buy the Bitcoins with cash, or you can buy online and pay with a bank transfer or other agreed method.
+For maximum anonymity you can search for someone who lives nearby and arrange a face-to-face meeting with them to buy Bitcoins anonymously with cash, or you can buy online and pay with a bank transfer or other agreed method.

 1. You can search to find a seller who matches your criteria.